Dennis the Menace and Gnasher: In popular culture

 Darts player Dennis Priestley is known as "The Menace" and wears a shirt with the familiar red and black horizontal bands.
-On stage, grunge star Kurt Cobain occasionally wore a Dennis pullover (jumper/sweater) that Courtney Love bought from a Nirvana fan in Northern Ireland in 1992.
+On stage, grunge star Kurt Cobain occasionally wore a Dennis pullover that Courtney Love bought from a Nirvana fan in Northern Ireland in 1992.
 In recent years, the satirical magazine Private Eye has carried comic strips featuring a character sometimes called Beano Boris or Boris the Menace, a blond-haired version of Dennis the Menace, parodying the politician Boris Johnson.

-Guitarist Mike Campbell wears a shirt depicting Dennis and Gnasher in the music video for Tom Petty's song "I Won't Back Down".
+Tom Petty, guitarist Mike Campbell, and bassist Jeff Lynne wear shirts depicting Dennis and Gnasher in the music video for Petty's song "I Won't Back Down".

 In 2018, the Isle of Man produced a set of Christmas stamps featuring Dennis and Gnasher.

 In 2021, on the second series of RuPaul's Drag Race UK, contestant Ellie Diamond, who is from Dundee, modelled as Dennis the Menace on the runway during the first episode challenge "Queen of Your Hometown".
 The outfit is now on display at the city's McManus Galleries.

 The Alan Moore/Mick Jenkins film The Show features a protagonist named Fletcher Dennis, who wears the red-and-black striped jumper and wields a slingshot as a weapon, implying that he is a grown up Dennis who became a morally scrupulous hitman.

+In 2026, the Royal Mint issued a commemorative 50p. coin to mark the 75th anniversary of Dennis's first appearance in The Beano.
+The design shows Dennis in his familiar red-and-black striped jumper alongside Gnasher.